ASA Social Fund for Hidden Peoples

 October 12, 2017, E. Maxine Bruhns, University of Pittsburgh Nationality Rooms Director, invited her friends to say “Jambo” and send a video greeting to the 10 Bright Kids Uganda children Maxine is supporting.

 This film is a thank you to Maxine Bruhns, Director of Nationality Rooms Program at the University of Pittsburgh.
 In the film, the ten children she is providing educational funds extend their thanks to Maxine.

 In 2013, ASA board members Pauline Greenlick and Louis Picard accompanied Silver Oonyu to Soroti throughout Uganda.
 During this five day journey, Silver arranged for Picard and Greenlick to visit schools serving the blind, and also to meet many persons with disabilities who are considered a curse and hidden from Ugandan society.
 Greenlick interviews Silver and his parents as he relives his life story growing up during the Lord’s Resistance Army civil war, and the challenges he faces as a person with blindness.

 “Silver Francis Oonyu Interview” – May 2019

 Silver Oonyu, Founder of the Smile School for able and disabled students, is interviewed by University of Pittsburgh School of Education professor Dr. Maureen Porter, in Entebbe, Uganda.
 Silver talks about his life and the challenges he faces as a blind person in rural Uganda, particularly as he worked to build his school.

 “Living Beyond the Violence”

-A short film about gender violence (acid attack) survivors and micro loans.
+This is a short film about gender-violence (acid attack) survivors and micro loans.